 Students have the right to experience a positive learning environment and due process.
 For further information regarding student rights and responsibilities please refer to the IVC General Catalog.

 Information Literacy

 Imperial Valley College is dedicated to help students skillfully discover, evaluate, and use information from all sources.
-Students can access tutorials from the IVC library information and literacy tutorial website.

 Anticipated Class Schedule